caffeinatedragon/simple-expressions/README.md

 The Variable class defined in [variables.py](./variables.py) contains methods for defining variables such as `x = 5` and performing addition, subtraction, multiplication, and division on their values.

-The Expression class defined in [expressions.py](./expressions.py) contains methods for defining algebraic expressions such as `2x + 8`, solving them using the Variables' values, and switching the order of terms using the Associative Property.
+The Expression class defined in [expressions.py](./expressions.py) contains methods for defining algebraic expressions such as `2x + 8`, solving them using the Variables' values, and switching the order of terms using the Commutative Property.

 An Expression is an operation on two terms.
 A term can be a number, a Variable, or another Expression.
 An operation can be addition (`+`), subtraction (`-`), multiplication (`*`), or division (`/`).